lijianliu/dstc12-xcs224u/README.md

 To achieve this, participants will be provided with:
 - A dataset of raw conversation utterances.
 - User preferences indicating whether certain utterances should belong to the same theme.
 - A **Theme Label Writing Guideline** to ensure high-quality and consistent labels.

-### **Challenges for Participants:**
-- **Granularity control**: Developing a system that adjusts theme clusters based on user preferences.
-- **Zero-shot domain transfer**: Ensuring that the model generalizes well to unseen test domains.
-- **Balancing specificity and generality**: Labels should be informative but not overly specific.

 ## 3. Datasets
 This track builds upon the **NatCS dataset**, which contains customer support dialogues across multiple domains.